zgrossbart/rest-client-rust/README.md

 let user: User = response.json().await?;
 ```

-The concern is that one of the calls may be changing the object in a way that the other doesn't anticiapte.
+The concern is that one of the calls may be changing the object in a way that the other doesn't anticipate.
 This may seem like an unlikely case, but I've had to debug this specific problem and it was very difficult to understand what was wrong.

 ## Add an Optional Parameter